-- No related or competing measures were noted. - 6.
-Standing Committee Recommendation for Endorsement: Total Votes-17; Y-15; N-2 Rationale: - The Standing Committee did not reach consensus for the Importance 1b.
-Performance Gap criteria based on the evaluation criteria.
-They requested disparities data based on age (including less than 65 years, race, ethnicity, and geography) as the presented evidence and the empirical data demonstrated identified health disparities, specifically for the African American and Hispanic communities.
+• No related or competing measures were noted.

+6. Standing Committee Recommendation for Endorsement: Total Votes-17; Y-15; N-2 Rationale:

+- The Standing Committee did not reach consensus for the Importance 1b.
+Performance Gap criterion based on the evaluation criteria.
+They requested disparities data based on age (including patients under the age of 65, race, ethnicity, and geography), as the presented evidence and empirical data demonstrated identified health disparities, specifically for the African American and Hispanic communities.
 There was wide acceptance for the literature-based evidence demonstrating the disparities of risk of malnutrition and performance gaps for select populations.
-NQF staff will guide developers to provide the requested health disparities data for the Standing Committee's post-comment web meeting on June 3, 2021. - After review of the performance gap criterion and documentation, the Standing Committee had no further discussion on the suitability for endorsement.
-They subsequently recommended the measure suitable for endorsement in a 15/2 (i.e., yes/no) vote.
+NQF staff will guide developers to provide the requested health disparities data for the Standing Committee's post-comment web meeting on June 3, 2021. - Following the review of the performance gap criterion and documentation, the Standing Committee had no further discussion on the suitability for endorsement.
+They subsequently recommended the measure for endorsement in a 15/2 (i.e., yes/no) vote.